 Think of someone standing in front of an ice-cream parlor, completely lost in the menu options.
 Because they’re so eager to get their order perfect, they never actually order, and can only resolve to come back later when they’ve decided (even though they never will).
 And no matter what options you’re offering someone, you need them to actually choose one.

 How well do you know your own mind?
 If you’ve put a lot of time into solitude and introspection, then you might have a solid understanding of how you think and how you make decisions.
 You might even know generally what you want – but do you know what you want specifically?
 Let’s say you have the goal of improving your fitness.
 How will you do it?
 Will you take up running?
 Start lifting weights?
 Add ballet classes to your schedule?

 Now imagine that you receive a marketing email with a variety of options for achieving one of your objectives.
 You care about getting it done, but you don’t necessarily care about how it’s done, yet you’re being asked to choose between methods you don’t know how to compare.
 Or perhaps it’s a matter of service tiers, where you’re presented with 10 distinct agreements ranging in pricing and features but can’t clearly tell why you’d pick one over the others.

 As a shopper, I like to be given choices, but I want those choices to be carefully curated.
 I don’t have the time or expertise to pore through a full range of options.
 This is one of the reasons why the classic triad works so well: three options that are clearly differentiated, with one cheap option, one standard option, and one luxury option.

 You have every reason to offer several options through your content.
 Not only does it make people feel good to have that freedom, but it also ensures that you’re not reliant upon one particular action for your ROI (if one action doesn’t capture much interest, one of its alternatives might).
-If you start providing too many options, you might get more visits, but your conversions will dip – so keep that number down.
+If you start providing too much choice in content, you might get more visits, but your conversions will dip.